Redemption or Abandonment?

 Not

-as he descends from heaven.
+air” as he descended from heaven.

-Both living and dead Christians will be changed forever when he appears, and after that moment, the ENTIRE CHURCH will be with him “forevermore.”
+living and dead Christians will be changed forever when he appears, and after

 so will we be with the Lord forevermore.”